kennytilton/mxtodomvc/README.md

 Usage alert: when `A` is a function of `B`, many reactive libraries refer to it as an "observer" of `B`.
 The Matrix library conforms to the meaning of the word: observers are monitors, not participants.
 As for `A`, we call it a *dependent* of `B`.

-The newly computed value for `A` might be a new set of child nodes for some parent, so the very population of our application can change with events.
+`A` might not be a simple property like "cloaked". `A` might be `K` for "kids" and hold the child nodes of some parent.
+The very population of our application can change with events.
 We call this dynamic population of communicating nodes a *matrix*.

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*